 Like selecting a topographical location, selecting the sensor depth depends on the interest of the user.
 Farmers will be interested in root zone depth while soil scientists may be interested in the soil horizons.
 Soil horizons are distinct layers of soil that form naturally in undisturbed soil over time.
 The formation of soil horizons is called soil geomorphology and the types of horizons are indicative of the soil order.
 Like other natural processes, the age of the horizon increases with depth.

 The reason why it's useful to have a soil sensor in each horizon is because different horizons have different hydrological properties.
 Some horizons will have high hydraulic conductivities and thus have greater and more rapid fluctuations in soil moisture.
 Some horizons will have greater bulk densities with lower effective porosities and thus have lower saturation values.
 Some horizons will have clay films that will retain water at field capacity longer than other soil horizons.

 Knowledge of the soil horizons in combination with an accurate soil sensor will allow the user to construct a more complete picture of the movement of water in the soil.
 The horizons that exist near the surface can be 6 to 40 cm in thickness.
 In general, with increasing depth, the clay content increases, the organic matter decreases and the base saturation increases.
 Soil horizons can be identified by color, texture, structure, pH and the visible appearance of clay films.

 - O: Decaying plants on or near surface

 - A: Top Soil, Organic Rich

 - B: Subsoil, Most Diverse Horizon and the Horizon with the most sub classifications

 Soil Orders and Taxonomy

-In order to more accurately determine what type of soil you are dealing with, the USDA NRCS has put thousands of their soil surveys online in an easy-to-use program called the Web Soil Survey.
+In order to more accurately determine what type of soil you are dealing with, the USDA NRCS has put thousands of their soil surveys online in an easy-to-use web-based tool called the Web Soil Survey.
 Use their online tools to find out what types of soils reside in your area.